eranws/raspberry-installation/README.md

 ## Run docker-compose using the docker-compose.yml in this repository

    1. copy docker-compose.yml to raspberry pi
-   2. 'sudo docker-compose up -d' \
+   2. `sudo docker-compose up -d`

    This sets up:
    1. mosquitto mqtt message broker
    2. time sync server
-   3. led object service
-   4. wavplayeralsa
+   3. wavplayeralsa
-   5. influxdb
+   4. influxdb (required only for monitoring, can be excluded from docker-compose)
-   6. grafana (required only for monitoring, excluded from docker-compose for now)
+   5. grafana (required only for monitoring, can be excluded from docker-compose)

 ## [Set raspberry to automatically run things using crontab](https://www.dexterindustries.com/howto/auto-run-python-programs-on-the-raspberry-pi/)